-These findings are summarized in the data reported in Table 2, where the average error variance 361 for each model and macro-area is reported aside its spatial standard deviation.
-The data in Table 2 362 confirm that CCI has an overall better performance (lower errors) than LIS and LST, which perform 363 quite closely, mainly thanks to the very low error variance observed over Australia and, to a minor 364 extend, Southern Africa.
-The LIS model shows to perform better over NA and EU regions, likely due to 365 366 the better meteorological forcing datasets available over those regions compared to the other macroareas (due to denser ground networks).
-The LST dataset seems to perform moderately well over all five 367 macro-regions, with the only notable exception of EU; however, it rarely outperforms the other two 368 datasets, constituting a "second-best" option in most of the cases.
-It is also worth to point out that the 369 CCI dataset is often masked-out over those regions where the error of microwave techniques are likely 370 high, whereas the data of the other two datasets are mostly produced globally; hence, a possible explanation of the better performance of CCI compared to LIS and LST may be linked to this preliminary screening of the data.
+314 These findings are summarized in the data reported in Table 2, where the average error variance for each model and macro-area is reported aside its spatial standard deviation.
+The data in Table 2 315 confirm that CCI has an overall better performance (lower errors) than LIS and LST, which perform 316 quite closely, mainly thanks to the very low error variance observed over Australia and, to a minor 317 extend, Southern Africa.
+The LIS model shows to perform better over NA and EU regions, likely due to 318 319 the better meteorological forcing datasets available over those regions compared to the other macro-320 areas (due to denser ground networks).
+The LST dataset seems to perform moderately well over all five macro-regions, with the only notable exception of EU; however, it rarely outperforms the other two 321 322 datasets, constituting a "second-best" option in most of the cases.
+It is also worth to point out that the 323 CCI dataset is often masked-out over those regions where the error of microwave techniques are likely high, whereas the data of the other two datasets are mostly produced globally; hence, a possible 324 325 explanation of the better performance of CCI compared to LIS and LST may be linked to this preliminary screening of the data.
+326

-The outcome that LIS slightly outperforms the other two datasets over NA is in agreement with 374 the results reported by Hain et al. (2011), where the Noah land-surface model slightly outperforms (on 375 average) the microwave and thermal datasets over Contiguous U.S. However, it should be pointed out 376 how the spatial distribution of the error estimates for LIS differs from the ones reported for Noah, likely 377 due to the differences in both meteorological forcing and modelling approaches.
-Some qualitative 378 analogies can also be observed with the results reported in Pierdicca et al. (2015), which show smaller 379 average errors at daily time scale over Europe for the ERA-LAND modelled datasets compared to two 380 microwave-based datasets, even if both the temporal scale and the adopted methodology of the latter 381 382 differ from the ones used in our study.
-This previous study seems to confirm that land modelling approaches are more reliable, on average, over these regions, likely due to the reliability of 383 meteorological forcing and model parameterizations, even if there can be significant differences among 384 the performances of different land-surface models.
-385
+The outcome that LIS slightly outperforms the other two datasets over NA is in agreement with 327 the results reported by Hain et al. (2011), where the Noah land-surface model slightly outperforms (on 328 329 average) the microwave and thermal datasets over Contiguous U.S. However, it should be pointed out 330 how the spatial distribution of the error estimates for LIS differs from the ones reported for Noah, likely due to the differences in both meteorological forcing and modelling approaches.
+Similarly, Pierdicca et 331 332 al. (2015) shows smaller average errors over Europe for the ERA-LAND modelled datasets compared to two microwave-based datasets, similarly to the results obtained in this study.
+Both these results seem to 333 suggest that land modelling approaches are more reliable, on average, over these regions, likely due to 334 the reliability of meteorological forcing and model parameterizations, even if there can be significant 335 differences among the performances of different land models.
+336

-Over AU sub-region, the spatial distribution of the errors in CCI are quite in agreement with the 386 results reported in Su et al. (2014) for two microwave datasets, with larger errors along the South-East 387 Australian coast.
-This result supports the assumption that microwave data are more reliable over dry 388 bare soil areas, which is further highlighted by the results obtained in SA and IN sub-regions.
-The 389 subdivision of the NA domain in three main regions is similar to the one observed by Gruber et al. 390 (2016) in comparing ASCAT and AMSR-E microwave datasets, suggesting key differences in the soil 391 moisture behavior over these three sub-regions.
-Overall, the spatial patterns of microwave and land 392 393 model errors show similarities with the ones observed by Dorigo et al. (2010), even if no thermal data 394 were included in their analysis.

-The error variance values can also be interpreted as the correlation coefficient of each dataset with the underlying true signal, following the definition of McColl et al. (2014).
-In fact, for the special case of anomalies with unitary variance ($\sigma_x^2 = 1$), the TC-derived R_x of each dataset is simply equal to 398 $\sqrt{1 - \sigma{\varepsilon_x}^2}$, which ranges on average over all five regions (not shown) between 0.91 (for CCI in AU) to 399 0.66 (for LST over EU); these values show a good capability of the datasets to capture, on average, 400 temporal variations in soil moisture anomalies.
+Over AU sub-region, the spatial distribution of the errors in CCI are quite in agreement with the 337 338 results reported in Su et al. (2014) for two microwave datasets, with larger errors along the South-East 339 Australian coast.
+This result supports the assumption that microwave data are more reliable over dry 340 bare soil areas, which is further highlighted by the results obtained in SA and IN sub-regions.
+The 341 subdivision of the NA domain in three main regions is similar to the one observed by Gruber et al. 342 (2016) in comparing ASCAT and AMSR-E microwave datasets, suggesting key differences in the soil 343 moisture behavior over these three sub-regions.
+Overall, the spatial patterns of microwave and land model errors show similarities with the ones observed by Dorigo et al. (2010), even if no thermal data 344 were included in their analysis.
+345 of anomalies with unitary variance ($\sigma_x^2 = 1$), the TC-derived R_x of each dataset is simply equal to $\sqrt{1 - \sigma{\varepsilon_x}^2}$, which ranges on average over all five regions (not shown) between 0.91 (for CCI in AU) to 0.66 (for LST over EU); these values show a good capability of the models to capture, on average, temporal variations in soil moisture anomalies.